IsmotaraDipty43/Career-Counselling-Project/README.md

   - Option to view detailed service data.
   - Access to available course information for career development.

+- **Modern and Responsive Design**:
+  - Fully responsive design for seamless usage on any device.
+  - Clean and intuitive user interface.

+- **Secure and Scalable**:
+  - Powered by Firebase for authentication and database management.
+  - Implements best practices for secure and scalable web applications.

 ## Technologies Used

 - **Firebase**: Backend as a Service (BaaS) for authentication and database management.